AxisCommunications/acap-runtime/README.md

 ### APIs

-The ACAP runtime service provides the following APIs:
+The ACAP Runtime service provides the following APIs:

 - Inference API - An implementation of [Tensorflow Serving][tensorflow].
 There are usage examples available for the Inference API written in